alaymajmudar97/amanbasu.github.io/index.md

 <img src="img/gif_res.gif" class="inline" width="535px" height="216px"/><br>

+#### AmSat: A holistic system to classify temporal satellite imagery
+- Temporal RGB satellite imagery were downloaded from Sentinel 2 and a labeled dataset was prepared.
+- A customized I3D Inception network (3DCNN) was trained with heavy data augmentation methods to compensate for a very small dataset.
+- The model was trained on AWS EC2 instance giving a validation accuracy of 85%.

 #### Analysis of crop health
 - Detection of crop species and diseases using image data.
 - Predicting severity of the disease using the above information along with other parameters like soil, weather, region etc.